-These Guidelines are intended for the guidance of the officers and employees of the Authority only.
+These Guidelines are intended for the guidance of the officers and employees of the Authority and the Subsidiary only.
 Nothing contained herein is intended or shall be construed to confer upon any person, firm or corporation any right, remedy, claim or benefit under, or by reason of, any requirement or provision hereof, or be deemed to alter, affect the validity of, modify the terms of or impair any contract or agreement made or entered into in violation of, or without compliance with, this Policy.

+Board Policy: Procurement Lobbying

-Board Policy:Procurement LobbyingPolicy Type:Compliance ProcessMonitored by:Governance CommitteeBoard Resolution:#1347, approved March 29, 2017
+Board Resolution: [#1347, approved March 29, 2017